kubernetes-sigs/gateway-api/geps/x.md

 and `baker` itself has a weirdly high load.
 Sorry to interrupt you on the lake but can you take a look?
 Thanks!!_

-Jane stares at the phone for a long moment, heart sinking, then slowly tacks back to shore to dry off and grab her laptop.
+Jane stares at the phone for a long moment, heart sinking, then sighs and turns back to shore.

-What she finds when she logs in is strange. `baker` is taking a _lot_ of load, almost 4x what’s being reported by its usual clients, and its clients report that calls are taking much longer than they’d expect them to.
+What she finds when dries off and grabs her laptop is strange. `baker` does seem to be taking much more load than its clients are sending, and its clients report much higher latencies than they’d expect.
 She doublechecks the Deployment, the Service, and all the HTTPRoutes around `baker`; everything looks good. `baker`’s logs show her mostly failed requests... with a lot of duplicates?
 Jane checks her HTTPRoute again, though she's pretty sure you can't configure retries there, and finds nothing.
-But it definitely looks like a client is retrying when it shouldn’t be.
+But it definitely looks like clients are retrying when they shouldn’t be.

 She pings Julian.